data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-svm-plane-solution

-*Solution*.
-The vector $[3,2,1]$ is perpendicular to the given plane, so moving $t$ units directly away from some point in the plane means adding the vector
+*Solution.* The vector $[3,2,1]$ is perpendicular to the given plane, so moving $t$ units directly away from some point in the plane means adding the vector

 ``` latex
     t\frac{[3,2,1]}{|[3,2,1]|} = t\frac{[3,2,1]}{\sqrt{14}}